Syrians on Standby in Istanbul

-But for many Syrian refuges, the weather hasn’t cleared for years.
+But for many Syrian refugees, the weather hasn’t cleared for years.

 A boy with ripped clothes and a dirty face ran from table to table selling candy.
 A man with a clown mask blew on a party noisemaker that he wanted pennies for; the high-pitched screech cut through the fragility of the situation.

-At the end the meal, the Syrian waiter came over with a smile, a free desert, and a heartfelt thank you… like a thank you for noticing him, his restaurant, and his people.
+At the end of the meal, the Syrian waiter came over with a smile, a free dessert, and a heartfelt thank you… like a thank you for noticing him, his restaurant, and his people.

 I walked to the metro, the escalator pulled me back into the earth… away from one divergent world and into the next.
 The modern metro sped rapidly beneath the surface of the city with a smooth and sophisticated hum, stations and people blurred by.